Calcio Storico Fiorentino

 After playing each other in two opening games during the month of June, the two overall winners play the final match on June 24th, on St. John the Baptist Day, the patron saint of Florence.
 The extraction of the matches occurs on Easter Day, during the Explosion of the Cart.
 A sumptuous parade in historical costume announces every match: it starts from Piazza Santa Maria Novella and heads through the centre to end in Piazza Santa Croce.

-The day of the final match, St John’s Celebrations end at 10 pm with spectacular fireworks, i Fochi, launched from Piazzale Michelangelo!
+The day of the final match on June 24th - but not in 2024 - St John’s Celebrations end at 10 pm with spectacular fireworks, i Fochi, launched from Piazzale Michelangelo!

 In 1530, on February 17th - under the siege of Emperor Charles V – the Florentines, although exhausted by the siege, decided to play a match in Piazza Santa Croce, to mock the enemy.